 The instructions for completing the forms are included in the downloadable file.
 All entries should be typewritten.
 Completed forms should be mailed to the address printed on the form.

 For more information about the Regional Low RVP Gasoline call the TCEQ at 512/239-1438.

 El Paso's Two Fuel Programs

-Two separate fuel programs have been developed in El Paso to help meet the National Ambient Air Quality Standards (NAAQS) for both ozone and carbon monoxide.
+Two separate state fuel programs have been developed to help El Paso meet the National Ambient Air Quality Standards (NAAQS) for both ozone and carbon monoxide.
 The El Paso Oxygenated Fuel Program is designed to help reduce carbon monoxide emissions from the cold starts of motor vehicles during the winter months.
 The El Paso Low Reid Vapor Pressure (RVP) Gasoline Program is designed to help reduce evaporative emissions that contribute to the formation of ozone during the hot summer months.

 The El Paso Oxygenated Fuel Program

-Oxygenated fuel is conventional gasoline "splash blended" with an oxygenate such as methanol, ethanol, methyl tertiary butyl ether (MTBE), ethyl tertiary butyl ether (ETBE), or tertiary amyl methyl ether (TAME) to achieve a minimum oxygen content of 2.7 percent oxygen by weight.
-Currently, both ethanol and MTBE are being used as oxygenates in El Paso.
+Oxygenated fuel is conventional gasoline "splash blended" with an oxygenate such as ethanol, methanol, methyl tertiary butyl ether (MTBE), ethyl tertiary butyl ether (ETBE), or tertiary amyl methyl ether (TAME) to achieve a minimum oxygen content of 2.7 percent oxygen by weight.
+Currently, ethanol is the primary oxygenate being used in El Paso's Oxygenated Fuels Program.